Healthcare Management Career Opportunities

 Healthcare Human Resource Management

 This course reviews the management of human resources, with particular focus on healthcare services environments.
 It is designed to provide an understanding of the key concepts, principles and practices of Human Resource Management.
 Topics include recruitment, selection and retention practices, performance evaluation, employee evaluation, employee training and development, compensation and benefit issues, promotion, job design and analysis, legal issues affecting the healthcare workplace, management/labor relations and workplace safety within contemporary healthcare service organizations.
 Trends in human resource management in healthcare are also addressed.

 Legal Aspects of Healthcare Management

 This course is structured to present an overview of the general legal rules and concepts governing numerous aspects of the healthcare industry.
 The main focus of this course will be on the law as it relates to the delivery of healthcare in hospitals, nursing homes, medical offices and other medical care environments.
 The course will analyze the concepts associated with modern tort law as it applies to healthcare and will also review other areas of law that impact healthcare including contracts, criminal law, employment law, and other laws governing business organizations.

 Course provides an overview of healthcare markets.
 Topics reviewed include supply and demand of medical care, economic tools for healthcare institutions, the impact of government on the healthcare market, industry market studies, and healthcare reform.

-Course focuses on organizational structure of the health care delivery system and administrative processes including productivity and quality improvement, planning, problem solving, decision making, marketing, human resources management, and counseling.
+Course focuses on the organizational structure of the healthcare delivery system and administrative processes including productivity and quality improvement, planning, problem solving, decision making, marketing, human resources management, and counseling.